filecoin-project/specs/src/systems/filecoin_markets/retrieval_market/_index.md

 V0 of the protocol has participants send data over the retrieval protocol itself in a series of Blocks encoded in Bitswap format and verify received blocks manually.
 It will only support fetching the payload CID which is at the root of PieceCID's Car File, and will only support fetching the whole DAG.

 In V1, the retrieval markets will evolve to support sending arbitrary payload CID's & selectors within a piece (V1).
-Further, it will piggy back on the Data Transfer system and Graphsync to handle transfer and verification, to support arbitrary selectors, and to reduce roundtrips.
+Further, it will piggy back on the Data Transfer system and Graphsync to handle transfer and verification, to support arbitrary selectors, and to reduce round trips.
 The Data Transfer System will accordingly be augmented to support pausing/resuming and sending intermediate vouchers to facilitate this.
 V1 will also include additional mechanisms for timeouts and cancellations. (to be specified)